Modified representations for the close evaluation problem: Numerical examples

 with $J(s,t) = | y_{s}(s,t) \times y_{t}(s,t) |/\sin(s)$ the Jacobian.
-We now work with a surface integral defined on a sphere, and we use a three-step method (see \cite{KKCC19} for details) to approximate \eqref{eq:SLP_laplace}-\eqref{eq:modified_SLP_linear}.
-This method has been shown to be effective for computing layer potentials in three dimensions, in particular for close evaluations.
+We now work with a surface integral defined on a sphere, and we use a \textit{three-step method} (see \cite{KKCC19} for details) to approximate \eqref{eq:SLP_laplaceN} and \eqref{eq:general_SLP}.
+This method corresponds to a modification of the product Gaussian quadrature rule (PGQ)~\cite{atkinson1982numerical}, and it has been shown to be very effective for computing layer potentials in three dimensions at close evaluation points compared to other quadrature methods for nearly singular integrals \cite{KKCC19}.
 It relies on (i) rotating the local coordinate system so that $x^\ast$ corresponds to the north pole, (ii) use Periodic Trapezoid Rule with $2N$ quadrature points to approximate the integral with respect to $t$, (iii) use Gauss-Legendre with $N$ quadrature points mapped to $(0, \pi)$ (and not $(-1,1)$) to approximate the integral with respect to $s$.
 This leads to the approximation:

 with ${F}(s_{i},t_{j}) = G(x,y(s_i,t_j)) J(s_i,t_j) {\rho}(y(s_i,t_j)) $, $t_{j} = -\pi + \pi (j - 1)/N$, $j = 1, \cdots, 2N$, $s_{i} = \pi ( z_{i} + 1 ) / 2$, $i = 1, \cdots, N$ with $z_{i} \in (-1,1)$ the $N$-point Gauss-Legendre quadrature rule abscissas with corresponding weights $w_{i}$ for $i = 1, \cdots, N$.
-One proceeds similarly for \eqref{eq:modified_SLP_linear}.
-We consider an exact solution of Problem \eqref{eq:exterior_pb}:
+One proceeds similarly for \eqref{eq:general_SLP}.
+We consider an exact solution of Problem \eqref{eq:exterior_bvp}: